senecajs/seneca-in-practice/problems/extend/problem.md

 statements and complex logic, you simply add more patterns.

 So for instance, thinking about hello example, we could extend the service to support the italian language.
-To do this, we can add a new property, lang:it, to the message object.
-Then, we provide a new action for messages that have this property:
+To do this, we can add a new property, `lang:it`, to the message object.
+Then we provide a new action for messages that have this property:

 ```javascript